capesstack/capes/beats/build_operate_maintain.md

 Additionally, the great team over at Elastic created some default visualizations and dashboards for Metricbeats and Heartbeats that are built into CAPES.
 They aren't needed to see the data, but...you know...charts and stuff.

 ## Build
-**It should be noted, this build is using Heartbeat and Metricbeat 5.6 to align with the installation of Elasticsearch and Kibana 5.6.
+**It should be noted, this build is using Heartbeat, Filebeat, and Metricbeat 5.6 to align with the installation of Elasticsearch and Kibana 5.6.
 When TheHive is updated to Elasticsearch 6.0, Kibana and Beats will be close behind.**

 ### Dependencies
 There are no dependencies.
-Beats (Heartbeat and Metricbeat) are installed using `deploy_capes.sh` script in the root of this repository.
+Beats (Heartbeat, Filebeat, and Metricbeat) are installed using `deploy_capes.sh` script in the root of this repository.

 ### Server Build
 Please see the [server build instructions](../docs/README.md#build-your-os).